abstratt/ebui/README.md

 Reply to the creation confirmation message with these contents:

+    --
+    severity: Enhancement
+    labels: bountyavailable
+    --

     We will be happy to take a community contribution for this one.
     Just let me know.

-    BTW, this is not a major issue, but a feature request.
+    BTW, this is a feature request.
 Changing severity.

-    --
-    severity: Enhancement
-    labels: bountyavailable

 which will change the severity to Enhancement, link to an existing label "bountyavailable" and add a child Comment instance to the Issue instance.